 We always prefer brokers that offer larger leverage.
-The most important aspect is the understand the risks when trading with leverage and to use this capital responsibly.
+The most important aspect is the understand the risks when trading with leverage and use this capital responsibly.
 This means using leverage when you have done your research and have confidence your investments will lead to favourable returns.

 Both brokers offer ‘ordinary’ margin (leverage) with IG slightly superior.

 Saxo Markets’ major point of difference is that they have built their trading platforms from the ground up.
 So confident are Saxo Markets that their platforms are a quality product that they don’t offer platforms many other brokers offer such as MetaTrader 4, MetaTrader 5 or cTrader.
 This confidence can be demonstrated with the numerous awards it has won, including ADVFN platform award for best trading platform.
 Traders have a choice of two different platforms, these are SaxoTraderGO and SaxoTraderPRO.
 Both platforms are available to Classic account users.